 Except as described elsewhere in this proxy statement, there are no arrangements or understandings between any of our officers and any other person pursuant to which any person was selected as an officer.

 Compensation Committee Report

 The Compensation Committee has reviewed and discussed with the Company’s management the Compensation Discussion and Analysis contained in this proxy statement.
-Based on such review and discussions and relying thereon, we have recommended to the Board that the Compensation Discussion and Analysis set forth below be included in the Company’s Annual Report on Form 10-K for the year ended December 31, 2021, and in the proxy statement for the Company’s 2022 annual meeting of shareholders.
+Based on such review and discussions and relying thereon, the Compensation Committee has recommended to the Board that the Compensation Discussion and Analysis set forth below be included in the Company’s Annual Report on Form 10-K for the year ended December 31, 2022, and in the proxy statement for the Company’s 2023 annual meeting of shareholders.

 THE COMPENSATION COMMITTEE